Skip to primary navigation Skip to content Skip to footer

 6 Guests

 Exploring Yellowstone’s Northern Range, including the Lamar Valley, our focus will likely be on the predators and their prey, which are most active during the twilight hours of dawn and dusk.
 We will spend our time in the best places to find these icons of American wilderness while discussing the ecology and natural history driving their behavior.
-Understanding the ecology and behavior of your subjects will help you tell their story through your photographs and will help you read and predict their movements to best position yourself to capture outstanding images.
+Understanding the ecology and behavior of your subjects will help you tell their story through your photographs.
+It will help you read and predict their movements to best position yourself to capture outstanding images.

 Still have questions?
 Check out our FAQ’s page!